78-National Costs in a Global Economy

 Dell Inc., the American computer manufacturer, is moving nearly half the jobs it has in Ireland to Poland.
 The move reduces Dell’s costs.
 It also sends a powerful message to the Irish and to other nations.

 Ireland initially attracted Dell to manufacture in Ireland in 1990.
 Dell built a manufacturing facility in Limerick.
 Over the last few years, it has become the second biggest foreign employer in Ireland.
-Ireland’s low corporate tax rate and well educated workforce originally attracted Dell.
+Ireland’s low corporate taxes and well-educated workforce originally attracted Dell.
 Things have changed since 1990.

 The result: more jobs in Poland and fewer jobs in Ireland.
 The Poles offer a lower cost structure than the Irish.
 In an international market, jobs can and do move.
 (See the Perspective, “Can We Raise Margins with a Price Increase” on StrategyStreet.com.)